khchen-hp/khchen-hp.github.io/content/about.md

 +++

 Welcome to my homepage.
-I am currently a PhD student in **IIP (Intelligent Transportation)** at the Hong Kong University of Science and Technology, and my supervisor is [Prof. Hai Yang](https://cehyang.people.ust.hk/).
+I am currently a PhD candidate in **IIP (Intelligent Transportation)** at the Hong Kong University of Science and Technology, and my supervisor is [Prof. Hai Yang](https://cehyang.people.ust.hk/).

 I finished my Master study at **Sino-Danish College, University of Chinese Academy of Sciences (SDC-UCAS)** in June 2021.
 As a joint programme, I was also awarded **Master of Science in Water and Environment** from **University of Copenhagen** in Dec.
 2020.
 My supervisors are [Prof. Aijie Wang](http://homepage.hit.edu.cn/wangaijie) (from HIT & CAS) and [Associate Prof. Luca Vezzaro](https://orbit.dtu.dk/en/persons/luca-vezzaro) (from DTU).
 My research project was **Optimal Control of Wastewater Treatment Plants towards Sustainability Based on Multi-Agent Reinforcement Learning**.